Fashion 1900 – Charles Frederick WorthJanuary 6, 2016

 The House of Worth had been in existence for quite some time by 1900, but it was still the place to go for everything from walking suits to ball gowns.
 In fact, Charles Frederick Worth had died in 1895, to be succeeded by his son, Jean-Philippe Worth, who had been personally trained by his father.
 In time, Jean-Philippe ceded most of the designing to his nephew, Jean-Charles Worth.
 The House of Worth continued to be run by the family until 1952, when Worth’s great grandson retired.
 (The Worth name continues to be owned by various businesses up to the present day).

-A stunning example of fashion 1900
+A stunning example

 This monochrome evening dress from c 1898 – 1900 is a lot bolder than we might expect amongst the popular pastels of the day.
 The dramatic scrolls, which grow larger towards the hem, were actually woven into the fabric (à la disposition), not appliquéd on top.
 The House of Worth was always celebrated for its support of the textile industry and this dress is a great showcase for the skill and dedication of the weavers working closely with the designer.
 Each section of fabric for the dress was calculated and made to order.